-Orion executive Barbara Boyle had just worked with Verhoeven on his first English-language film, the provocative medieval romp Flesh and Blood (1985).
+Orion executive Barbara Boyle had just worked with Verhoeven on his first English-language film, the provocative medieval romp Flesh + Blood (1985).
 She knew he was eager to develop his career beyond Europe, and suggested sending him the script.
 After his initial reluctance, Verhoeven signed up, recognising an opportunity to work in the US and to make a special effects reliant film in a genre outside his comfort zone.

-Originally, Orion considered Arnold Schwarzenegger for the lead, but immediately realised he would seem out of proportion when put inside a metal suit.
+Originally, Orion considered Arnold Schwarzenegger for the lead, but immediately realised he would seem out of proportion when placed inside a metal suit.
 Michael Ironside, whom Verhoeven would later work with on Total Recall (1990) and Starship Troopers (1997), was a favourite, but even he was considered “too bulky”.
-Rutger Hauer’s name was also mentioned, but he and Verhoeven still bore grudges after falling-out whilst making Flesh and Blood, plus he is also a big man like Schwarznegger.
+Rutger Hauer’s name was also mentioned, but he and Verhoeven still bore grudges after falling-out whilst making Flesh and Blood, plus he is also a big man like Schwarzenegger.